This certificate of higher education has one stage, comprising 120 credits of OU level 1 study.

 This qualification develops your learning in four main areas:

 The level and depth of your learning gradually increases as you work through the qualification.
 You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; elearning resources like podcasts, interactive media and online materials; tutorial groups and community forums.

 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate of Higher Education Open.
+On successfully completing this course, we’ll award you our Certificate of Higher Education Open.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements to study this qualification.
 However, you can choose to start your studies with either an optional Access module, or directly at Stage 1.

 The Certificate of Higher Education Open begins with one of a range of introductory modules, which are all designed to build a solid foundation for further study.
 Although they’re introductory modules, having some basic skills before you begin can help you get the best from your studies.
 For example, if you choose one of our science, maths or engineering modules you might want to check if your IT and mathematical skills are up to scratch.

 For the following subject areas, we offer online diagnostic tools to help you to decide if you’re ready, or if you could do with some extra preparation:

 - Most of our students study part time, completing 60 credits a year.